Waist inequality for 3-manifolds with positive scalar curvature

 \end{theorem}

-Existence of such a foliation implies, via min-max methods, that $M$ contains a stationary geodesic net of length bounded by $C \frac{\sqrt{g}}{\sqrt{\Lambda_0}}$ (see \cite{Pit76}, \cite{NaRo04}).

 Our paper is organized as follows.
-In section 2, we use the min-max existence theory of minimal surfaces to decompose any closed three-manifold into regions whose boundaries components are minimal surfaces of controlled area and diameter.
+In section 2, we use the min-max existence theory of minimal surfaces to decompose any closed three-manifold with positive scalar curvature into regions whose boundary components are minimal surfaces of controlled area, diameter and with genus bounded by the Heegaard genus of the prime factors of $M$, or, for non-oreitnable prime factors, minimal projective planes.
 In section 3, we recall some facts about mean curvature flow with surgeries and use them to propagate area bounds from the boundary of such region to a foliation parametrized by a graph.
+In the same section we prove Theorems \ref{sharp_area} and \ref{thm: 1-sweepout}.
 Finally, in Section 4, we show how to modify such foliation by a cut-and-paste procedure so that we may guarantee, simultaneously, controlled area, genus, and diameter; and show how the main result follows from this.

 \textbf{Acknowledgements} We would like to thank the Institute of Advanced Study and Fernando C. Marques for organizing the 2018-2019 Special Year on Variational Methods in Geometry, during which our collaboration started.
-We are grateful to Misha Gromov for his interest and encouragement and to Robert Haslhofer for useful conversations.
+We are grateful to Misha Gromov for suggesting Theorem \ref{sharp_area} to us and numerous other valuable suggestions.
+We are grateful to Robert Haslhofer for useful conversations.
+We want to thank Zhichao Wang for pointing out mistakes in an earlier version of this paper and for multiple valuable comments.
 Y.L. was supported by NSERC Discovery grant and NSERC Accelerator Award.
 D.M. was supported by NSF grant DMS-1737006, DMS-1910496, and a Sloan Fellowship.